Meet our pastors!

 Jeff feels very blessed to work at a church that has its doors open 7 days a week with broad missions.

-Katie (Czechowicz) Gerlach has been a lifelong member of the Bethel family; baptized, confirmed, and most recently married to her husband, Nathan Gerlach (saxophonist at 11:15 service).
-She has had the privilege of being the choir director of Creative Worship Singers, as well as the director of the Contemporary Worship Team (11:15am service).
+Katie (Czechowicz) Gerlach has been a lifelong member of the Bethel family; baptized, confirmed, and most recently married to her husband, Nathan Gerlach (saxophonist at Contemporary service).
+She has had the privilege of working with Creative Worship Singers, as well as the Contemporary Worship Team.
 Katie is also the choir director at Cambridge High School and is often involved in a variety of other musical endeavors in and around the Madison area.